 Proofs:The Column space of A, Col[A], is the span of the columns of A.

-.
-This shows shows that Col[A] = span.
-Since are perpendicular unit vectors they are an orthonormal basis for Col[A].
+This shows shows that Col[A] = span Since

 The nullspace of A, N[A], is the set of vector that A sends to the zero